emartech/json-logger-js/README.md

 # @emartech/json-logger

 A tiny and fast logging library that outputs logs in JSON format.
-It has the same namespace based enabling/disabling mechanism as [debug] and has the same log levels as [bunyan].
+It has the same namespace based enabling/disabling mechanism as [debug].

 ### Installation